 How I make it

-Finely grate the zest of both lemons and add to the pan along with the juice of one of the lemons and slices of the remaining lemon.
+Finely grate the zest of both lemons and add to the pan along with the juice of one and slices of the remaining lemon.
 Gently place the elderflower blossoms in the syrup until they are completely submerged.
-Cover and leave to infuse for 24 hours.
+Cover and set aside for 24 hours.

-Decant into two half litre sterilised bottles with clip lids and store in the fridge for up to six weeks (it won’t last that long).
+Decant into two half litre sterilised bottles with clip lids and store in the fridge for up to six weeks.

-The cordial can also be frozen in batches for the making of evocatively scented cocktails in the winter, just like the one above which is a twist on the classic French 77: place one part elderflower & orange blossom cordial, one part lemon juice and one part gin in a cocktail shaker with ice.
+The cordial can also be frozen in batches for the making of evocatively scented cocktails in the winter, just like the one above which is my twist on the classic French 77 – pour one part of the cordial, one part lemon juice and one part gin in a cocktail shaker with ice.
 Shake until well combined then strain into a glass.
 Top with Prosecco and serve with a twist of lemon and elderflowers or mint leaves.